 - Tahini and Spice Hot Cocoa Recipe: Enjoy your hot chocolate with warming spices of nutmeg and cinnamon, served in a steaming mug with a cinnamon stick to stir it.

-- Cooked Eggnog Recipe: You won't have to worry as much about food safety with this eggnog as the eggs are cooked in a custard before the heavy cream and rum are added.
+- Cooked Eggnog Recipe: You won't have to worry as much about food safety with this eggnog as the eggs are cooked in custard before the heavy cream and rum are added.
 Of course, nutmeg is sprinkled on top.

 - Rum Holiday Eggnog Recipe: This recipe doesn't cook the eggs, so you'll need to enjoy it safely.